 Inorganic Arsenic Meetings & Webinars

-UPDATE: NRC releases Interim Report on inorganic arsenic - November 7, 2013.
+UPDATE: NRC released an Interim Report on inorganic arsenic - November 7, 2013.

 EPA is announcing a series of public meetings and webinars on the Integrated Risk Information System (IRIS) Toxicological Review of Inorganic Arsenic.
 These events are designed to inform the planning for EPA’s toxicological review of chronic exposure to inorganic arsenic (iAs) (cancer and non-cancer effects), which EPA intends to post to the Integrated Risk Information System (IRIS) database.